Still mending Maria's mess, Puerto Rico braces for a new hurricane season

 A big difference planned for future response, he explains, is more stockpiling of relief supplies.

-Compared to Hurricane Maria preparations, FEMA plans to have 6.5 times more water, seven times more water, six times more generators, and eight times more tarps.
+Compared to Hurricane Maria preparations, FEMA plans to have 6.5 times more water, six times more generators, and eight times more tarps.
 They've also outlined a distribution plan to get the supplies to residents in need, something that hampered the recovery after Maria.

 Emergency plans, drills while residents wait, wonder